nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 * ``RAD_RECOVERY_SEQ_NUM`` - Sets the radio recovery manifest sequence number.
 * ``RAD_RECOVERY_VERSION`` - Sets the radio recovery manifest current (semantic) version.

+If the manifest sequence number or current (semantic) version is not defined for a manifest, the default template tries to generate those values, based on the application version values:

+   * The default manifest sequence number is set in the same manner as the ``APPVERSION`` CMake variable.
+   * The default manifest current (semantic) version is set in the same manner as the ``APP_VERSION_EXTENDED_STRING`` CMake variable.

 With the Python dictionary you are able to, for example:

 * Extract the CPU ID by using ``application['dt'].label2node['cpu'].unit_addr``